Young at heart? Learn how well you’re ticking along

 Could you be doing more for your heart?
-Find out how you could have a positive impact on your heart health.
+Take the Bupa Heart Age check and find out how you could have a positive impact on your heart health.

 It’s the strongest muscle in your body, the engine that keeps your blood pumping – and by the time you are 70 it will have beaten an incredible two and a half billion times.
 And yet many people still don’t give their heart the recognition it deserves.